determined-ai/determined/docs/manage/config-policies.rst

 Invariant Configs
 =================

-Invariant configs are settings that are applied to all workloads in a given scope (global or workspace).
-These configs are merged with user-submitted configs according to the precedence rules mentioned earlier.
+Invariant configs are applied to all workloads in a given scope (global or workspace) and merged with user-submitted configurations.

-**Invariant config example**
+**Example Invariant Config**

 .. code:: yaml